 Protocol Id: 10

-Polyclonal antibodies are produced by immunizing animals with a synthetic phosphopeptide corresponding to residues surrounding Ser1718 of human afadin.
-Antibodies are purified using protein A and peptide affinity chromatography.
+Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues surrounding Arg383 of human AKAP5 protein.

 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc.

 Explore pathways related to this product.

 Need information for a different country?
 Please click here.

 To get local purchase information on this product, click here.